What is a text message drip campaign?

 How to Set Up a Text Message Drip Campaign using TextSanity

 It’s incredibly easy to set up and use a text message drip campaign using TextSanity.
 The first thing you want to do is sign up for a TextSanity account.
-Start with a no obligation, 14-day trial.
 You’ll have access to TextSanity’s suite of tools without even having to enter your credit card number.

 Once your registration is complete, navigate to Drip Campaigns on your TextSanity account.
 Here you’ll find a page dedicated to sending text message drip campaigns.
 You create and run as many drip campaigns as you need and want at the same time.